AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Neutral (Evil)**
 ### Win Condition: Get guessed as your target role.

-The Actor can mimic the abilities of any role with a button.
-There are some exceptions to which role the Actor can mimic.
+The Actor gets a list of roles at the start of the game.
+The Actor must pretend to be and get guessed as one of the roles in order to win.

 ### Game Options